-The Notting Hill Carnival has been taking place on the streets of Notting Hill in London, England since 1966.
+The Notting Hill Carnival has been taking place on the streets of Notting Hill in London, England, since 1966.
 Held annually during the last August Bank Holiday weekend, the carnival is still growing in popularity, by some estimates attracting more than one million attendees in recent years.
-The event is led by the West Indian community, but attracts people from various countries and cultures to enjoy the weekend of festivities.
-Festivities typically kick off on Saturday with an open-air event for the entire family and includes competitive performance by national steel bands.
-Sunday, the activity begins at daybreak with an exciting Jouvert to mark the opening of the carnival.
+The event is led by the West Indian community but attracts people from various countries and cultures to enjoy the weekend of festivities.
+Festivities typically kick off on Saturday with an open-air event for the entire family, including a competitive performance by national steel bands.
+Sunday, the activity begins at daybreak with an exciting Jouvert to mark the carnival’s opening.
 Revelers dance in procession to the pulsating rhythms of African drummers, steel bands, and riddim bands.
 The early morning revelers will make way for the Children Parade, where the little ones will show off flamboyant costumes and dance along to traditional rhythms and steel bands.
-In addition to a diverse array of food from around the Caribbean, there will also be performances by visiting calypsonians, as well as new artists from soca and other genres.
-The Notting Hill Carnival closes with the Monday Parade and Grand Finale where as many as 60+ bands showcase their magnificent costumes and celebrate to the rhythms of mobile sound systems or steel bands.
+In addition to a diverse array of food from around the Caribbean, there will also be performances by visiting calypsonians and new artists from soca and other genres.
+The Notting Hill Carnival closes with the Monday Parade and Grand Finale, where as many as 60+ bands showcase their magnificent costumes and celebrate the rhythms of mobile sound systems or steel bands.

 Carnival reveller at 2012 Notting Hill Carnival.
 Photo: ©Flickr/JanuszKaliszczak.

 2. Labor Day Parade/West Indian Carnival: New York, United States